Memberships Experts Shop Join Now Login

 However, at 6 weeks postnatal, your body is still in a physiological and anatomical altered state.
 If we look at these same women at a later point in their postnatal journey, for many women, the prolapse has significantly improved or no longer exists.

 So if you are newly postnatal and have been diagnosed with a prolapse, with the right treatment and support, how you feel now will be very different to how you will feel in 12-18 months.
 And whilst that time frame may seem frustratingly long, prolapse recovery is not a quick journey.
 It requires patients and consistent work.
-But the long term pay-off is definitely worth it!
+But the long-term pay-off is definitely worth it!

 The degree of recovery you may experience will depend on a number of factors.
 These include:

 • Pelvic floor Muscle Weakness - The levator ani forms an important role in supporting the organs.
-When the pelvic floor muscles are weaker and not functioning well, this can reduce support and increase risk of prolapse.
+When the pelvic floor muscles are weaker and not functioning well, this can reduce support and increase the risk of prolapse.

 • Endovaginal Fascial Damage - Between each organ is a strong web of fascia that supports and helps to suspend the organs.
-When this is damaged or over stretch the degree of support reduces.
+When this is damaged or overstretch, the degree of support reduces.

 • Biomechanics and Load Management - How well you move in daily life and place loads through the abdominal and pelvic area can play a role in prolapse symptoms, especially with respect to intra-abdominal pressure.

-• Family History - If you have a family history of prolapse research shows us you are likely to have an increased risk of prolapse.
+• Family History - If you have a family history of prolapse, research shows us you are likely to have an increased risk of prolapse.
 There are many possible reasons, but the most likely would be a genetic predisposition due to body type and connective tissue.

 It is important to have hope, but we also believe it is important to be realistic.
 Whilst you might not be able to completely heal your prolapse in the sense of your body and pelvic floor returning to it’s pre-pregnancy state, there is so much you can do to reduce your symptoms and improve your quality of life.